simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 23-Dec 25 2025
+Radio Blackout Forecast for Dec 24-Dec 26 2025

-              Dec 23        Dec 24        Dec 25
+              Dec 24        Dec 25        Dec 26
-R1-R2           30%           40%           40%
+R1-R2           30%           40%           45%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) or greater radio blackouts through 25 Dec.
+Rationale: There is an increasing chance for R1-R2 (Minor-Moderate) or greater radio blackouts through 26 Dec.

 ```